NNNILabs/6.5-Digit-Multislope-ADC/README.md

 This ADC has all the basic parts needed to operate it as a standalone +/-10V digitizer - an LM399 voltage reference, ref amps that convert the reference voltage to +/-10V, an input multiplexer, an input buffer, and the basic multislope components - a resistor network, an analog switch, a composite integrator, a fast comparator and a D latch.
 Using the on-board jumpers, this board can be configured to run in the "free-running" state (which can be considered a rudimentary delta-sigma method) and in PWM mode, with a constant number of switch transitions of remove errors due to analog switch charge injection.

+Each measurement is taken over one power line cycle for normal mode rejection.
+The input is integrated over 6000 PWM cycles in 50Hz land and 5000 PWM cycles in 60Hz land.
+One power line cycle integration time gives around 16 bits resolution, 15 PLC is needed to achieve full 6.5 digits.

+Each measurement cycle begins with "desaturation, which reads the comparator and slews the integrator to zero.
+Then the required number of PWM cycles are integrated, followed by rundown to read integrator residue.

 #### Statistics

 -to be added-